dbutts2/seed_reaper/README.md

 ## Usage

 !!NOTE!!: This currently removes/replaces EVERYTHING in your `db/seeds/` directory.
 Take care and save anything that you intend on keeping.
-More customization are to come regarding this functionality.
+More customizations to come regarding this functionality.

 Lets say you have the following: